brave/brave-ads-docs/docs/account-management/billing.md

 - If buying via Brave Ads Manager, you will be asked to pre-pay for your campaign by “topping-up” your account via Stripe.

 ## Paying with cryptocurrency
-Both Managed Service and self-directed Brave Ads Manager campaigns can be paid by credit card via Radom.
+Both Managed Service and self-directed Brave Ads Manager campaigns can be paid by using a crypto wallet via Radom.

 - If buying ads via Managed Service, simply let your account manager know you’d like to pay via cryptocurrency.
 Please note that we currently accept Basic Attention Token (BAT), USD Coin (USDC), and Tether USD (USDT) on the Ethereum blockchain.
 - If buying ads via Brave Ads Manager, you will be asked to pre-pay for your campaign by “topping-up” your account via Radom.